LuckyHyena/DnD/5e/random_encounters.md

 # Encounter Distance
 ### In the Jungles of Chult
-To determine the distance at which two parties spot each other in the wilderness, every character rolls a **Wisdom** (Perception) ability check.
+To determine the distance at which two parties spot each other in the wilderness, one or more characters from each party will roll a **Wisdom** (Perception) ability check.
 The highest check in each party is used.
 The distance at which each party spots the other is a multiplier of the former's check, assuming neither party is trying to be stealthy.

 > A _spyglass_ can be purchased for 100 platinum coins in the Jewel Market of Port Nyanzaru.
 It doubles the distance at which things can be spotted, except in heavy rain or tropical storms.
 A _magnifying glass_ can be purchased for 10 platinum coins, but won't help you here.